The ULTIMATE Fruit Salsa Guide + Infinite Variations

 Component #5: Fresh Herbs

-Fresh herbs add such delightful flavor and fragrance to a salsa, as well as a beautiful pop of color.
+Fresh herbs add delightful flavor and fragrance to a salsa, as well as a beautiful pop of color.
 Generally speaking, cilantro is a great bet because it pairs so well with a variety of Mexican and Caribbean flavors.
 It goes especially well with a spicy fruit salsa.

 Mint can also be a lovely addition.
 While cilantro has a decidedly Mexican vibe, mint can lend more of a fresh, summery feel.
 You can use it in tandem with cilantro or just use it by itself; the latter is especially apt if you're working with more of a generally-summery flavor profile rather than a Mexican-inspired or Caribbean-inspired one.